martintrojer/martintrojer.github.com/content/post/2012-08-28-some-more-datalog.md

 ;; #<HashSet [["Jane" 73], ["John" 71]]>
 ```

-In contrib.datalog the same query requires a bit more ceremony, you can write it like this;
+In contrib.datalog, the same query requires more ceremony.
+You can write it like this:
 ```clojure
 (def db-base (make-database
                  (relation :last-first-email [:last :first :email])